A Guide to

 Using an XML content management system can be a nightmare for technical writers.
 Staring at pages and pages of technical content punctuated by tags and brackets impacts the creative process.
-They may be a specialist in their respective field, but are they an expert in coding?
+They may be a specialist in their respective field, but do they need to be an expert in coding?

-As we covered previously, the right XML authoring tool can improve the experience of creating documents in eXtensible Markup Language, but what about managing XML content?
+As we’ve seen, the right XML authoring tool can improve the experience of creating documents in eXtensible Markup Language.
+But what about managing XML content?
 PublishOne is a friendly publishing platform – an XML content management system (CMS) – that makes dealing with XML a dream.
 (Well, almost!)

 What is an XML content management system?